hornos/flock/README.md

     flock-vbox snap /ww slurm

 #### Warewulf
-Next, you have to setup the Warewulf cluster subsystem.
 Generate a cluster key.
 The cluster key is used to SSH to the compute nodes:

     ssh-keygen -b4096 -N "" -f keys/cluster

-TODO: change common chroot directory
+TODO: provision node only on the master

+Check `networks.yml` and `vars/warewulf.yml` for ip ranges of compute nodes.
 Install Warewulf:

     flock play @@ww warewulf --extra-vars=\"master=ww-01 backup=ww-02\"

+Verify HA so far.
+Shutdown the master node

+    flock shutdown @@ww-01

+and check Slurm failover on the backup node:

+    multitail /var/log/slurm/slurmdbd.log /var/log/slurm/slurmctld.log

 Save: